Wenniea/pythonWithAngela/README.md

 # pythonWithAngela

-"""
-Here's a collection of projects that I did while taking the Udemy class
+Here's a collection of projects that I did while completing the Udemy class '100 Days of Code - The Complete Python Pro Bootcamp'
-"""